 Do you have university open day tips you’d like to share?
 Or any comments on my post?
 Please pop them below!

 Editor's Note: This post was originally published in April 2013.
-It has been completely revamped to reflect changes in accuracy and include more useful information for readers.
+It has been rewritten in September 2019 to reflect changes in accuracy and include more useful information for readers.